Leading by example

 Jessica Meyer, community manager for Rivers Are Life, said she wants to raise awareness by getting everyone involved in making a difference in conservation efforts.

 “I am here to raise awareness,” Meyer said.
-“Me and Katie are walking alongside each other to bring an impact to our youth by getting them involved in protecting our waters.”
+“Me and Katie are walking alongside each other to bring awareness and inspire our youth to get them involved in protecting our waters.”

 Meyer said she had a great working experience with the high school students.
 She said they are serious about wanting to help and always ask questions on what they can do to make our rivers clean.